dcunited001/dcunited001.github.io/_posts/2017-10-26-nonlinear-time-series-hyperspectra-dirichlet-energy-and-stochastic-calculus.md

   [Heap's Law](https://en.wikipedia.org/wiki/Heaps%27_law) to quantify author's talent for using descriptive language.
   - for me, it's really hit or miss

+####

+- scoring/analyzing conversational ability with CCG/linguistic
+  analysis to quantify social vulnerability
+  - typology of quesitons/responses, expanded into
+    [Partial Combinatory Algebra](), starting with each specific statement (where information is gradually abstracted from the specific CCG representation)

+- tabaulate frequency of occurances, then generalize with partial types in the first few levels of the PCA

+- the results can identify individuals with severe social restriction (their frequency/variance of specific/partial statement types is profoundly diminished)

+- can map paths through graphs (built on semantics & typologized (grammatical ...))
+  - also account for transitions (relationships b/w seq-to-seq of specific CCG types & their partial-type expansion)

 #### Discourse Analysis to Construct Rhetorical [Valuation](https://en.wikipedia.org/wiki/Valuation_(logic)) of Non-Fiction